mishaszu/imagery-storage/README.md

 - request

 ## Design:
-user -> wooboo -> lust
+user -> imagery -> lust
-User makes a request to WooBoo, if requesting an image wooboo fetches it from Lust and sends it back to the user.
+User makes a request to imagery, if requesting an image, imagery fetches it from Lust and sends it back to the user.